Before & After Your Gallbladder Surgery

 Before Your Surgery

 Receiving excellent care in a safe and comfortable environment is important to every patient facing surgery.
-It may be helpful to read the information provided so that you will arrive at the hospital prepared and know what to expect.
-You may also want a loved one to read this information so they will also know what to expect.
-Knowing what to expect before, during and after gallbladder surgery may help you to feel more confident about the surgical experience.
+The following information may help you arrive prepared.
+It may be helpful to share this with a loved one as well.
+Knowing what to expect before, during, and after gallbladder surgery may help you to feel more confident and comfortable with the surgical experience.

 In the days or hours leading up to surgery, medical tests are done by your doctor or nursing staff.
 The main goal is to make sure you are ready for surgery.
 The tests and health checks may include: